cmfcmf/OpenWeatherMap-PHP-API/README.md

 - `CurrentWeather.php` shows how to receive the current weather.
 - `WeatherForecast.php` shows how to receive weather forecasts.
 - `UVIndex.php` shows how to receive uv index data.
+- `AirPollution.php` show how to receive air pollution data.

 Contributing
 ============